Azure/azureml-sdk-for-r/README.md

    <azureml.core.run._OfflineRun>
    ```
 ## Usage
-Documentation is still a work in progress, but Azure Machine Learning SDK for R closely follows the
-Azure Machine Learning SDK for Python interface where possible ([Python docs](https://docs.microsoft.com/en-us/python/api/overview/azure/ml/intro?view=azure-ml-py)).
-Here's a guide to the general syntax and data structure differences between the two:
+Complete documentation for Azure Machine Learning SDK for R is still a work in progress, but the package is designed to reflect the [Python SDK interface as best as possible](https://docs.microsoft.com/en-us/python/api/overview/azure/ml/intro?view=azure-ml-py).
+Here's a guide to the general syntax and data structure differences between the two packages:

-1. Properties are the same as in Python, and are accessed using the dollar sign
+1. Properties are the same as in Python, and are accessed using the dollar sign syntax:
-   ($) syntax:

     ```R
     ws <- load_workspace_from_config(".")